KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 The before mentioned algorithms are but a select number from an infinite amount of imaginable algorithms that can be thought of.
 Off course multiple algorithms can also be combined.
 The combination of round-robin scheduling with priorities is a combo that is used in many real-world schedulers.

-How could be mix both algorithms ?
+How could we mix both algorithms ?
 One takes priority into account while the other one does not.
 The only parameter that can tweaked in Round Robin is the *time slice*.
 Let's try to figure out how that plays out ... but first ...

 {{% figure src="/img/sched/ss_dottedline.png" %}}